MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug delete post function in post.controller.js.
+* Add delete function in post thread view.
-* Add foreign keys to link comment creation, post-id and user id.
+* Prepare comment creation and display.

 # Before to run this server